 €57,48 €47,50 excl.
 VAT

-Myotonia is a hereditary muscle disease that causes a disturbance in the development of chlorine channels.
+Myotonia is a group muscle diseases that cause a disturbance in the development of chlorine channels.

 10 working days